Should you buy to let through a limited company?

 - Your tax position from both an income tax and capital gains tax perspective.

 There are other factors that could affect your decision as well, such as the impact on mortgage rates and fees.
+Read more about what can affect your mortgage application.

 Why do some people use limited companies for buy to let?